In this post, I share how I built a private Kubernetes cluster on my own servers.

 $ sudo vagrant ssh

-# ensure the swap is disable.
+# ensure swap is disabled.

 #